-So we’ve got the images of the dove, fire, and rivers of living water to try and understand who the Holy Spirit is.
-But perhaps the best way to understand who the Holy Spirit is is to understand what it is that He does.
-St. John Vianney said “When we have the Holy Spirit, the heart expands and bathes itself in divine love,” and YouCat affirms that “The Holy Spirit makes me recepetive to God, He teaches me to pray and helps me to be there for others.”
-(YouCat 120)
+While the Bible explains the Holy Spirit to us by images like the dove, tongues of fire, and rivers of living water, perhaps the best way to understand who the Holy Spirit is to understand what the Spirit does.
+St. John Vianney said “When we have the Holy Spirit, the heart expands and bathes itself in divine love,” and YouCat affirms that “The Holy Spirit makes me receptive to God, He teaches me to pray and helps me to be there for others” (YouCat 120).

-This is the kind of transforming effect that the Holy Spirit, the giver of life can have on our lives.
-We don’t lose ourselves, but instead are able to become who and what God had created us to be in the first place.
-The gifts of the Spirit (Isaiah 11:2-3) are given to us, to strengthen us and to draw us closer to God; and the action of the Spirit bears fruit in our lives – making us a people who are more loving, joyful, patient, kind, peaceful, faithful people (see Galatians 5:22.)
+Mary is the greatest example of what this looks like.
+After being overshadowed by the Spirit, she didn’t just stay home and rest on her laurels, she went to see her cousin Elizabeth to help her prepare to have her baby.
+When Elizabeth heard Mary’s greeting the child leapt in her womb (Luke 1:39-56).
+This is the kind of transforming effect that the Holy Spirit can have on our lives.
+We don’t lose ourselves but instead are able to become who and what God had created us to be in the first place.
+The gifts of the Spirit (Isaiah 11:2-3) are given to us to strengthen us and to draw us closer to God.
+The action of the Spirit changes us to be more loving, joyful, peaceful, patient, kind, good, faithful, gentle, and self-controlled people (see Galatians 5:22.)

-The Spirit doesn’t only work in the lives of individual Christians… our creed also identifies four other areas in which the Spirit impacts the lives of all Christians:
+The Spirit doesn’t only work in the lives of individual Christians like the Blessed Virgin Mary and St. Peter.
+In the Creed, we recognized four other places in which the Spirit impacts the lives of all Christians:

-“The Church (exists) to make the kingdom of God, which has already begun with Jesus, germinate and grow in all nations.”
-(YouCat 123) In other words, the Church is here to do what Jesus did: to share His Kingdom with the world.
+“The Church (exists) to make the kingdom of God, which has already begun with Jesus, germinate and grow in all nations” (YouCat 123).
+The Church is here to do what Jesus did and share His Kingdom with the world.
 When we look back over the history of the Church, we see some glorious chapters and some which are shameful.
-The fact that the Church remains today, teaching what Jesus taught and standing as a witness to the Gospel for the world is a testament to the work of the Holy Spirit within her: if it wasn’t God’s hand keeping the Church together, it wouldn’t still be here.
+The fact that the Church remains today, teaching what Jesus taught and standing as a witness to the Gospel for the world is a demonstration of the presence and work of the Holy Spirit within her.

 2. The Communion of Saints

-It’s also important to note that when we speak of the Church, we speak not only of those of us on earth who claim membership in the Church, but also of the communion of saints:
+When we speak of the Church, we speak not only of those of us on earth who claim membership in the Church, but also those who have come before us:

 3. The Forgiveness of Sins

-Since the time of Adam and Eve and their first sin, humanity has struggled to look beyond the temptations of this life.
-In spite of the saving actions of Jesus on the Cross, and the Holy Spirit dwelling within us here and now, we still give in to temptations and choose to do what we know is wrong.
-Gratefully, God extends to us His mercy – offering forgiveness for the sins we’ve committed both before we knew Him as well as those which remain in our hearts after choosing to follow:
+Since the first sin of Adam and Eve, humanity has struggled with the temptations of this life.
+Despite the sacrifice of Jesus and the gift of the Holy Spirit, we still give in to temptations and choose to do what we know is wrong.
+God extends His mercy to us through the Sacraments, offering forgiveness for all our sins:

 God created us with a body (flesh) and a soul.
 At the end of the world he does not drop the ‘flesh’ like an old toy.
-On the ‘Last Day’ He will remake all creation and raise us up in the flesh -this means that we will be transformed but still experience oursleves in our element.
-(YouCat 153)
+On the ‘Last Day’ He will remake all creation and raise us up in the flesh -this means that we will be transformed but still experience ourselves in our element. -YouCat 153

 We believe that by the Holy Spirit God will renew the earth, and bring not only our souls into eternal life, but also a final, definitive resurrection of our human bodies as well.
 How this takes place is a mystery, but we see foreshadowing of this experience in things around us like seeds which go into the earth, die, and then grow into beautiful flowers, trees, or other plants.

-It is by the Holy Spirit that we ultimately come what we have been made to be: God’s sons and daughters, and the saints of this millenium.
-We can be grateful for His ongoing action in our hearts, Church, and the world… and have hope that His choice to remain in our hearts in this way means we are never left alone.
+It is by the Holy Spirit that we can become what we have been made to be: God’s sons and daughters (John 1:12), and the saints of this millennium.
+We can be grateful for His ongoing action in our hearts, Church, and the world – and live with hope that His choice to remain with us in this way means we are never left alone.